JamesIves/bolt-cms-amp-filter/README.md

 This is a [Bolt CMS](https://bolt.cm/) extension which converts blocks of regular HTML to [AMP compliant HTML](https://www.ampproject.org/) using a Twig filter.
 This project is made possible thanks to the [Lullabot PHP AMP Library](https://github.com/Lullabot/amp-library).

 ## Installation
 This extension can be installed via the Bolt CMS "Extend" menu in the admin control panel.
-Simply search for `jamesives/bolt-cms-amp-filter` to install the desired version.
+Search for `jamesives/bolt-cms-amp-filter` to install the desired version.

-#### Dependancies
+#### Required Dependancies
-You may need to install the Lullabot AMP PHP library inside your Bolt CMS root in order for this extension to work.
+You need to install the Lullabot AMP PHP library inside your Bolt CMS root in order for this extension to work.
 This can be achieved by running the following [Composer](https://getcomposer.org/) command inside the root of your Bolt project.

 ```
 $ composer require lullabot/amp:"^1.0.0"